 I am a PhD candidate in the Stanford University Department of Sociology and am affiliated with the Stanford Center on Philanthropy and Civil Society (PACS).
-My interests center on the coevolution of ideas, organizations, and people.
-In my dissertation, I explore the evolving ideals of rational government administration in the U.S. from the late-19th to mid-20th century, looking to understand how calls for morally upright administrators developed into a regime of abstract comparison and calculated optimization.
+My interests center on the coevolution of ideas, organizations, and people with a particular interest in the processes by which seemingly transgressive ideas become assimilated into or constitutive of social arrangements.

 In my dissertation, I explore the ideals of rational government administration in the U.S. from the mid-19th to mid-20th century, a period that sees government administration evolve from machine politics to technocratic machines.
 This project explores an enduring tension of American politics: the simultaneous commitments to popular sovereignty and the dream of the rational, expert-run, Weberian state.
 Tracing the encounters between these ideals over time reveals their mutability, illuminating the evolving intellectual construct that is political authority.